Estate Management Best Practices: A Guide for Nigerian Property Managers

 Root causes: Insufficient budget allocation, poor contractor management, reactive vs. preventive approach, or inadequate tracking systems.

-Solutions: Prioritize repairs based on safety and urgency using a structured assessment, allocate adequate budget for maintenance (20-30% of total budget), implement preventive maintenance schedule catching problems early, build reliable contractor relationships ensuring quick response, use maintenance tracking software preventing requests from being forgotten, consider increasing service charges if consistently underfunded, and communicate realistic timelines to manage resident expectations.
+Solutions: Prioritize repairs based on safety and urgency using a structured assessment, allocate sufficient budget for maintenance (20-30% of total budget), adopt a preventive maintenance schedule to catch problems early, cultivate reliable contractor relationships for quick response, use maintenance tracking software so requests never fall through the cracks, consider raising service charges if consistently underfunded, and communicate realistic timelines to manage resident expectations.

 Challenge: Conflicts between residents (noise, parking, boundaries)